-Because brussel sprouts take so long to mature, your best bet is to plant them in midsummer summer so that they reach full maturity in the cool fall months.
+Because Brussels sprouts take so long to mature, your best bet is to plant them in midsummer summer so that they reach full maturity in the cool fall months.
 Plan to put them in your garden about 3 months before the first frost for your area.

-You are also better off growing brussel sprouts from transplants rather than from seeds planted straight into the garden.
+You are also better off growing Brussels sprouts from transplants rather than from seeds planted straight into the garden.
 This will allow the seedlings to develop in a cooler shaded environment and they will have a better chance of surviving the warmer weather outside.